4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Picture pathname

-A picture of a button can come from four different sources: Variable, Resource File or File.
-You can enter the name (if the picture is a variable), the number (if the picture comes from a resource file) or the pathname (if the picture comes from a picture file) of the picture.
-In the case of a pathname, it must be relative to the **Resources** folder of the database (see [Using static pictures](https://doc.4d.com/4Dv17R5/4D/17-R5/Using-static-pictures.300-4163735.en.html)).
+Pathname of the picture used as icon for the object.
+It must be relative to the **Resources** folder of the database (see [Using static pictures](https://doc.4d.com/4Dv17R5/4D/17-R5/Using-static-pictures.300-4163735.en.html)).
+You can use the /RESOURCES/ [filesystem](https://doc.4d.com/4Dv17R6/4D/17-R6/File-and-folder-object-pathnames.300-4312016.en.html).

+When used as icon for active objects, the picture must be designed to support a variable [number of states](#number-of-states).

 #### JSON Grammar